manojkothakota/MTO_GENERATOR/README.md

 ### Mock mode (graceful degradation)

-If `GEMINI_API_KEY` is unset, `run_pipeline` skips the network call entirely and returns `mock_data.build_mock_mto()` — a hand-built, schema-valid MTO for a representative 6" line, tagged `"mode": "mock"`.
+If `GROQ_API_KEY` is unset, `run_pipeline` skips the network call entirely and returns `mock_data.build_mock_mto()` — a hand-built, schema-valid MTO for a representative 6" line, tagged `"mode": "mock"`.
 The same tag drives a visible amber badge in the UI so evaluators always know which mode they're looking at.
-This also fires automatically if Gemini errors or returns unparseable JSON, with the reason surfaced in `result.warnings`.
+This also fires automatically if Groq errors or returns unparseable JSON, with the reason surfaced in `result.warnings`.

 ### Accuracy strategy — what to expect